Lubomirski Palace, Warsaw: History

 In 1938 Cohen sold the building to the City of Warsaw, which decided to renovate it, but the plans were not implemented because of the outbreak of World War II.
 The first days of the war saw the destruction of the palace: during the Siege of Warsaw in September 1939, the Germans burned down the building, with only the colonnade staying intact.

 After the war the palace was rebuilt; between 1947 and 1950, construction work was carried out under the direction of Tadeusz Zurowski.
 The palace was rebuilt based on the earlier plans of Joachim Hempel.

-In 1970 it was decided to move the palace on the original site.
+In 1970 it was decided to move the palace from the original site.
 Marshal Marian Spychalski, proposed turning the palace, so that it aligned with the Saxon Axis and the Tomb of the Unknown Soldier.
 The operation was developed by Aleksander Mostowski and took place from 30 March to 18 May 1970.
 The palace was cut from its walls and foundations and using special trusses and tracks, slowly shifted to its new orientation.
 As a result, the building was successfully rotated by 74 degrees.

 On 16 November 2010, a monument to Tadeusz Kościuszko was unveiled in front of the palace by the American Citigroup company.
 The monument is an exact copy of the monument unveiled in Washington, DC on May 9, 1910, by Antoni Popiel.

 Previously, in 1985, a monument had been built in front of the palace to the "Fallen in the Service and Defense of the People's Republic of Poland", designed by Jan Bohdan Chmielewski.
 This was demolished in 1991, having been nicknamed by the inhabitants of Warsaw as the "Monument of the Stabilizers" [of the socialist regime] or the "Ubelisk" (for the Stalinist-era Office of Security, commonly known by its acronym UB).